-Externships place students with judges or lawyers working for legal service providers and state agencies.
+Externships place students with judges or lawyers working for legal service providers and government agencies.
 Students work as ‘externs’ for lawyers in those offices.
 Like Clinic, Externship students receive academic credit for the work they do in their placement.
-However, unlike Clinic where students are certified to practice and are the ‘acting attorneys’ for their clients, Externship students are not certified and are more like clerks for the judges or attorneys with whom they are placed.
+However, unlike Clinic where students are certified to practice and are the ‘acting attorneys’ for their clients, Externship students are not certified and are more like clerks for the judges or attorneys with whom they work.

 What Externship opportunities are currently available?

 Right now we have several Externship opportunities.
 Students should check with the schedule each semester because we plan to increase the available offerings over time.
-Currently, students can participate in the Judicial Externship Program or the Governmental Externship Program or the Public Interest/Not-for-Profit Externship Program.
-There is also the Individual Externship Program that allows students to tailor a placement to a particular course or legal area in which they have a particular interest.
-In addition, we now have the opportunity to participate in Summer Externships for any Law Center student who has completed their first year of academic study at the Law Center.
+Currently, students can participate in the Judicial Externship Program, the Governmental Externship Program, or the Public Interest/Not-for-Profit Externship Program.
+In addition, students have the opportunity to participate in Summer Externships following their first and second year.

 Where do I go if I have questions about either Clinics or Externships?

 There are a lot of people here at the Law Center who can answer questions about Clinics or Externships and which opportunities may be right for you.
 Professor Robert Lancaster is the Director of Clinical Programs and can answer general questions about all of the Clinical and Externship offerings.
 He can be reached in Room W151 or at Robert.email@example.com.
-Professor Jeffrey Brooks is the Director of Externship Programs and he can answer general questions about available externships.
+Professor Jeffrey Brooks is the Director of Externship Programs and he can answer general questions about available externships, including the Judicial, Governmental, and Public Interest/Non-Profit Externships..
 Professor Brooks can be reached in Room W155 or at firstname.lastname@example.org.
-Professor Ken Mayeaux can answer specific questions about the Public Interest/Not-for-Profit Externship, and he can be reached in Room W149 or at email@example.com .
 The Clinic Coordinator, Brenda Salassi is also a helpful resource and can answer your questions regarding specific clinic procedures such as application forms and deadlines.
-Ms. Salassi can be found in Room W112 or at Brenda.firstname.lastname@example.org.
+Ms. Salassi can be found in Room W112 or at Brenda.email@example.com.

 You should also feel free to contact the specific professors who teach the Clinics and Externships.
-Professor Hector Linares (email@example.com, Room W153) teaches the Juvenile Defense Clinic.
-Professor Ken Mayeaux (Ken.firstname.lastname@example.org, Room W149) teaches the Immigration Law Clinic.
-Professor Robert Lancaster (email@example.com) can also answer your specific questions about the Homeless Advocacy Clinic and the Parole Assistance & Reentry Clinic.
+Professor Hector Linares (firstname.lastname@example.org, Room W153) teaches the Juvenile Defense Clinic.
+Professor Robert Lancaster (email@example.com) can also answer your specific questions about the Family Mediation and the Parole Assistance & Reentry Clinic.
+He is also available to speak with you about the new Advocacy for Victims of Sexual Assault Clinic which will begin in Fall 2015.
+Professor Paul Breaux (firstname.lastname@example.org) can answer specific questions about the Civil Mediation Clinic and Professor Darwin Miller (Darwin.email@example.com) can answer questions relating to the Prosecution Clinic.

 Do students enjoy Clinics and Externships?